crystal-lang/crystal-book/docs/guides/testing.md

 Tagging an example group (`describe` or `context`) extends to all of the contained examples.

 Multiple tags can be specified by giving an [`Enumerable`](https://crystal-lang.org/api/latest/Enumerable.html), such as [`Array`](https://crystal-lang.org/api/latest/Array.html) or [`Set`](https://crystal-lang.org/api/latest/Set.html).

+Be sure to use `--tag="my-tag"` syntax when there is a directory name that matches your tag name in your project or else they will be parsed as directories instead of tag filters.
+For example, if you have some tests that run in a Terraform environment and you have put all of your terraform scripts in `terraform/example.tf` and have also tagged some tests as `tags: "terraform"` you should pass `--tag="terraform"` to use that tag.

 ## Running specs